shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Overview:

 The model can be implemented for emotions recognition of human faces captured by Learnbot&#39;s camera module.
 The model computes moderate operations and performs in real time with sufficient frames per seconds.
-The model tries to attain the accuracy and focuses on only required essential parameters.
-It is designed such that it performs the suitable processes in parallel in order to reduce the runtime.
+The model tries to attain the accuracy and focuses only on required essential features.
+It is designed such that it performs the suitable processes parallely in order to reduce the runtime.

 During training phase, the model takes the inputs in the form of sequence of frames of each expression.
 This helps to classify the emotions accurately even at less expression features intensity.
-In runtime, the model is fed with captured images by Learnbot&#39;s camera module in real time.
+In runtime, the model is fed with captured images by Learnbot&#39;s camera module in real time and transmitted via RPi_Cam_Web_Interface.

-The model is designed, don&#39;t require any sort of **pre-processing** and **face –alignment** as such.
-In order to reduce run-time and increase accuracy of further processes the image is grayscale and enhanced.
+The model is designed such that it don&#39;t require any sort of **pre-processing** and **face –alignment** as such.
+In order to reduce run-time and increase accuracy of further processes, the image frames are grayscale and enhanced.

 As the classification is carried into 5 prime emotions (and neutral), extracting key facial features is sufficient.
 To determine the feature vectors form the detected face frame, we plot **facial landmarks** over the face using AAM along with Lucas – Kanade (LK) algorithms.
 The facial landmarks are used to develop a **wireframe** across the face called as **mesh**.
 The details are extracted from the mesh as facial feature vectors.
-The mesh scientifically designed to fulfil multiple challenges.
+The mesh is scientifically designed to fulfil multiple challenges.

-The most important phase which gives model a new shape by increasing its accuracy, reducing runtime and makes it valid across different test cases, exceptions, etc. is facial feature extraction.
+The most important phase which gives model a new shape by increasing its accuracy, reducing runtime and makes it valid across different test cases, exceptions, etc. is facial feature extraction usign vlues of angles between wireframe.
 It eliminates the need of pre-processing and facial alignment at vast level and brings uniformity across the images.
-For facial features angles between wireframes are considered, which don&#39;t change with change in face alignment, shape, size, rotation(3D), etc.
+As upon processing the angles between wireframes don&#39;t change with change in face alignment, shape, size, rotation(3D & 2D), etc.

 To learn from facial skin textures (wrinkles) we implement a simple **HOG-LB cascades** near key landmark points.